mino29/arch-i3/README.md

 ## ✍ fonts

-places where you have to set font
+places where you have to manually set font

 - terminal:
     *kitty (`~/.config/kitty/kitty.conf)\